 i) The Trainee will report to the instructor of the School or examiner of the Department of Transport or such other appropriate Agency (as the case may be) any default or defect or lack of roadworthiness of which he becomes aware in a School vehicle as soon as he becomes so aware.

-j) The Trainee undertakes at all time to be punctual and diligent in fulfilling his tasks and duties under the Programme and in completing the administration tasks for which he will be responsible (except where the School has agreed to provide Additional Services to complete those administration tasks on behalf of the Trainee) prior to the commencement of or during the Programme, as required.
+j) The Trainee undertakes at all time to be fit and not showing signs of fatigue or exhaustion and safe to drive and punctual and diligent in fulfilling his tasks and duties under the Programme and in completing the administration tasks for which he will be responsible (except where the School has agreed to provide Additional Services to complete those administration tasks on behalf of the Trainee) prior to the commencement of or during the Programme, as required.

 k) The Trainee undertakes not to consume any alcohol or drugs or other intoxicating substances at any time during his attendance at the Programme and not to arrive at the School or at any other premises for completion of the Programme for instruction under the influence of alcohol or drugs or any other intoxicating substance.
 Without prejudice to its other rights and remedies, the School may in its absolute discretion suspend or cancel a Contract where the School reasonably believes that there has been a breach of this Condition.
 No refunds or substitute appointments will be made to or for the Trainee in the event of breach of this Condition, and the Trainee shall be responsible for paying any outstanding fees of, and all costs, charges, expenses and disbursements incurred by, the School pursuant to clause 10.